roddicki/phonegap-play-audio/README.md

 	audio.play("path/to/my/audioFile.mp3");

-The path should be from the www directory
+The path should to the audioFile should be configured from the www directory

 To pause audio